ese-msc/c-primer/part_two/04_functions.md

 ```

 As you can see, a pure function declaration doesn't do much.
 The most common use is to define the signature for a function which is actually declared elsewhere.
 Implicitly this is happening with many `#include` statements, which add necessary function definitions into the current file to allow it to compile.

+We will see in the Advanced Programming course that it is often good practice for the function declaration to be placed in a _header_ file (`.h`), with the definition in a separate _source_ file (`.cpp`).
+This allows the function to be used in multiple places without having to copy the definition everywhere.

 ### Pass by value